solana-labs/solana/docs/src/implemented-proposals/rent.md

 ### Current design rationale

 Under the preceding design, it is NOT possible to have accounts that linger, never get touched, and never have to pay rent.
-Accounts are always pay rent exactly once for each epoch.
+Accounts are always pay rent exactly once for each epoch, except rent-exempt, sysvar and executable accounts.

 This is intended design choice.
 Otherwise, it would be possible to trigger unauthorized rent collection with `Noop` instruction by anyone who may unfairly profit the rent (a leader at the moment) or save the rent given anticipated fluctuating rent cost.